 Would you like to learn about how to build websites, but don’t know where to start?
 Learning how to code can seem like an impossible task so we’ve decided to put on a workshop to show female programming-beginners how it can be done, and get them excited about the world of technology.

-Join us on Friday 28th and Saturday 29th July 2016 for a free two-day workshop at Fishburners at The Capital on Queen Street, Brisbane, Queensland, Australia where we'll be giving attendees the chance to learn about programming and to ultimately build their own website.
+Join us on Friday 12th July and Saturday 13th July 2019 for a free two-day workshop at the University Of Queensland in the Advanced Engineering Building where we'll be giving attendees the chance to learn about programming and to ultimately build their own website.

 We believe that the IT industry and society as a whole will greatly benefit from bringing more women into technology.
 After all, the more women who can code, the more we are able to create technology that will suit our needs.
 More women in technology means that technology can more accurately reflect what we want out of it.
 We want to give you an opportunity to learn how to program and become a programmer!